 - Third-level support

 - Configuration management

 First-level support services are basic troubleshooting tasks.
 Typically, first-level support determines the likely cause of an incident and works to resolve it.

 Second-level support requires more expertise than first-level support.
 Second-level support entails the resolution of incidents by an expert in the software or its underlying structure.

 Third-level support is the resolution of incidents by the people who understand the software or code the best.
 Typically, third-level support is handled by the developers who created the software or website.

 This type of application support is basic security for the digital asset.
-Information security involves monitoring the product, implementing security patches as needed, and escalating urgent issues to the security team.
+Information security involves monitoring the product, implementing security patches as needed, and escalating urgent application and system issues to the security team.

 Problem management is the process of resolving the root cause of technical incidents and problems.
 Problem management tasks can take months to complete.
 For example, suppose an unreliable telecom provider is the root cause of the problem.
 In that case, it might take an expert time to adequately establish this connection, end the relationship, and find a suitable replacement provider.